nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `listEvents [s/FIELD]`

-* Sorts the events by the specified field in **ascending** order. `FIELD` must take one the following values:
+* Sorts the events by the specified field in **ascending** order. `FIELD` must take one of the following values:
   * `e` or `E` sort by event title ignoring case differences
   * `d` or `D` sort by date

-* It is optional to specify the field to sort by.
-If no field is specified, no sorting is performed.
+* It is optional to include the sorting prefix and field.
+If the sorting prefix and field are not included, no sorting is performed.
 * At most one field can be specified. i.e. Cannot specify 2nd or 3rd criteria to sort by.